 - Starring: Chris Hemsworth, Natalie Portman, Christian Bale, Tessa Thompson

-As Thor’s fourth movie, Taika Waititi and Natalie Portman returned with a thrilling story about two Thors as well as an emotional yet devastating love.
+In the fourth movie on the Thor movie list, Taika Waititi and Natalie Portman returned with a thrilling story about two Thors as well as an emotional yet devastating love.
 Iconic actor Christian Bale stepped into the villainous role of Gor the God Butcher, a desperate alien trying to murder all gods while Ms. Portman transformed herself for her new title – The Mighty Thor!
 It was complete with thrilling action scenes, hilarious jokes, and tender moments alongside Guns N’ Roses tunes that had everyone on their toes until the very end!

 How to Watch the Thor Movies in Order by Release Date